ysc2229-s1-23/.github/profile/README.md

 The course will consist of several teaching methods:

 1. Lectures
-2. Programming Exercise (4 MPs)
+2. Programming Exercise (5 MPs)
 3. Final Project and Presentation
 4. Mid-term and Final Exam

 ## Lecture Notes

-All lecture notes can be found on our [course website](https://ysc2229-website.vercel.app/).
+All lecture notes can be found on Canvas.
+If you want, you can also [check this out](https://ysc2229-website.vercel.app/).

 ## Required Reading List